 Before an audience of 6.7 million viewers on ESPN, the Rays took game one in a land slide and their secret weapon reached full stride: The Legendary Sam Fuld.
 Rookie Jeremy Hellickson pitched a great game, despite a disadvantage in the umpire's strikezone, and the offense finally remembered how to swing a bat - humiliating Boston.

 Game two was another victory, albeit by a much smaller margin of 3-2.
 All three runs came in the fifth inning on four singles and a fielder's choice.
-Enough for to turn up the heat and go into the eighth inning for the win.
+Enough for David Price to turn up the heat and go into the eighth inning for the win.

 Game three is tonight.
 James Shields will get the nod to face John Lackey.
 As a change-up pitcher, Shields has a bit of a history with giving up homeruns (he gave up three in his last outing), and in the friendly Fenway he will have his work cut out for him.
 Yet even if Shields is at his worst, the Rays may have an advantage against Lackey.